imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 #The ItemCollection
+The Imixs ItemCollection is a generic value object used by the Imixs-Workflow API.
+You can see an ItemCollection as a kind of document which contains a various set of properties (Items).
+Each Item of an ItemCollection consists of a name and a value.
+The value of an Item can be any serializeable data object.
+So an ItemCollection is a very flexible data structure.

-The Imixs ItemCollection is the core data object used by the Imixs-Workflow API.
-Each Workitem processed by the Imixs Workflow is represented by an instance of ItemCollection.
-But also other Entities used by the Imixs Workflow - like the Model Entities - are represented as instances of an ItemCollection.
+Each Workitem processed by the Imixs-Workflow engine is represented by an instance of an ItemCollection.
+But also other Entities used by the Imixs-Workflow - like the Model Entities - are represented as instances of an ItemCollection.

-An ItemColleciton is a kind of document with a set of properties (Items).
-Each Item of an ItemCollection has a name and a value.
-The value of an Item can be any java based data object which is serializeable.
 The ItemCollection provides methods which makes it very easy to create, access or modify the properties of an ItemCollection.
+See the following example:

     import org.imixs.workflow.ItemCollection;

     ItemCollection myItemCollection=new ItemCollection;
-    myItemCollection.replaceItemValue("name","Anna");
-    myItemCollection.replaceItemValue("age",new Integer(40));
+    myItemCollection.replaceItemValue("FirstName","Anna");
+    myItemCollection.replaceItemValue("CostCenter",new Integer(4010));

 This code example demonstrates the usage of an ItemCollection.
 The code creates a new empty ItemCollection and adds two new items.
-The first Item with the "name" contains a String value and the second item "age" contains an Integer value.
+The first Item with the name "FirstName" contains a String value and the second item "CostCenter" contains an Integer value.
 There are also methods to access items values of an ItemCollection.
-Some of the  methods are Type save and allow to access a value of an specific type
+Some of the  methods are type-save and allow to access a value of a specific type.
+See the following example:

-    String name=myItemCollection.getItemValueString("name");
+    String name=myItemCollection.getItemValueString("FirstName");
-    int age=myItemCollection.getItemValueInteger("age");
+    int costcenter=myItemCollection.getItemValueInteger("CostCenter");

 ## Multivalue Attributes
-A value of an Item can also be a collection of objects.
-Multi values can be added to an ItemCollection in a List object:
+The value of an Item can also be a value list (multi-value).
+Multi-values can be added to an ItemCollection in a List object:

-    Vector multiValue=new Vector();
+    List<String> multiValue=new ArrayList<String>();
     multiValue.add("Anna");
     multiValue.add("John");
     myItemCollection.replaceItemValue("team", multiValue);

 This code example adds a teamlist with two String values as an item with the Name "team" to an ItemCollection.

-To access a multivalue item you can use the following method:
+To access a multi-value list you can use the method getItemValue() which always returns a List of values:

     List multiValue=myItemCollection.getItemValue("team");
     String name=(String)multiValue.firstElement();

-When you access an Item of an ItemCollection with the method getItemValue()  the ItemCollection returns always a List of values.
-So you will need to care about the type casting of the values stored in the List object.Using the getItemValue() method allows you also to store any type of serializable Java Object into a ItemCollection:
+Using the ItemCollection it is possible to store not only basic data types but also any serializable Java Object:

     // create a Java HashMap
     HashMap hashMap = new HashMap();